storj/docs/app/dcs/api/uplink-cli/cp-command/page.md

 upload sj://cakes/cheesecake.jpg sj://new-recipes/cakes/cheesecake.jpg
 ```

-There is no progress bar shown since nothing was downloaded or uploaded, as the copying happens on the "server" side (within a Storj DCS project.)
+There is no progress bar shown since nothing was downloaded or uploaded, as the copying happens on the "server" side (within a Storj project.)